-Private John Webster joined was born in Glasgow and lived in the village from 1910.
+Private John Webster joined was born in Glasgow and came to live in the village in 1910 along with his brother, Willie ( he also volunteered for service but was discharged on account of defective hearing ).
 He attended the Parish Church Sunday School and was a member of the WMC and the football club.
 He was employed as an apprentice by Mr.B.Eastwood, brush manufacturer.
 He enlisted as Private 14870 in the 2/6 Battalion Duke of Wellington’s Regiment on November 24th.
 1914 and received his training at Newcastle He was wounded on July 2nd.
 1916 and invalided home.
-After making a satisfactory recovery, he crossed the Channel again and was killed on June 28 1917 and was buried in Queant Road Cemetery.
-A fellow soldier describes how he met his death – “ At the time we had just relieved a Company on the front line when a whiz-bang burst a few yards away, hitting John and another.
+After making a satisfactory recovery, he crossed the Channel again and was killed on June 28 1917 and buried in Queant Road Cemetery.
+A fellow soldier ( 2nd.
+Lieut.
+L.H.Thropler ) describes how he met his death – “ At the time we had just relieved a Company on the front line when a whizz-bang burst a few yards away, hitting John and another.
 The injuries he received were to the top of his head.
 He was unconscious immediately and in a very few minutes expired.
 His end was painless.
 He has had a soldier’s grave about two miles from the line , the service being conducted by the chaplain” .
 ROH – NT Mem ; NT & Th Mem ; WMC Mem.

 Joseph Worsley was born in Holmfirth but lived in Thongsbridge, attended St.Andrews Church and was a member of the choir and bible class.He enlisted at the outbreak of war as Private 1854 1/5 Battalion Duke of Wellington’s Regiment, left for France in April 1915 and was killed in action six months later on September 28, The was no known grave and he was commemorated at Menin Gate Memorial to the Missing.
 ROH – NT Mem ; NT & Th Mem : Hudds.
 Drill Hall.
 He is also listed on the ROH plaque in St.Andrews Church, Thongsbridge.

-There are seven names on the village memorial for whom I had little or no information.
-However I have just visited the Meltham Branch of the Family History Society and they were extremely helpful and managed to furnish me with some details. ( I have attached them in italics .)
+There are names on the village memorial for whom I have little or no information.
+However I visited the Meltham Branch of the Family History Society and they were extremely helpful and managed to furnish me with some details. ( I have attached them in italics .)

-Clarence Brackenbury : His older brother by two years, Harold Brackenbury is also listed on the memorial – see details earlier in this chapter . ( There are no details of any army service but he reportedly died in 1921 ).
+Clarence Brackenbury : His older brother by two years, Harold Brackenbury is also listed on the memorial – see details earlier in this chapter .
+According to the Express in October 1918 Clarence was in training with the Northumberland Fusiliers.
+It is more than likely, that with the war ending the following month, he wouldn’t have seen any active service.
+He reportedly died in 1921.